 What does business insurance cover?

+You may be required to purchase business insurance coverage in order to maintain compliance with state or local regulations, but it can also give you a leg up in pursuing new work opportunities.
 At the end of the day, purchasing small business insurance isn’t just about protecting yourself—it’s about growing a reputable business.

 Who does business insurance cover?